Percy Watson: Return to WWE (2016–2019)

 On November 30, 2016, at the NXT taping, Watson returned as the third man in the broadcast booth, joining Tom Phillips and Corey Graves.
 Graves made a full-time move to the Raw brand's commentary booth in early 2017, with Nigel McGuinness joining Watson and Phillips.
 On April 10, 2018, Watson debuted as a color commentator on 205 Live, alongside Vic Joseph and also on Main Event by next day.

 Watson was replaced on 205 Live by Aiden English as of January 22, 2019 and moved to NXT.
 During WrestleMania 35 weekend he did commentary for Worlds Collide with Vic Joseph.
 In April he was replaced on Main Event by various people including Sam Roberts and David Otunga.
-Then at the NXT tapings in May, he was replaced on the commentary team by Beth Phoenix.
+At the NXT tapings in May, he was replaced on the commentary team by Beth Phoenix.
 On May 11, it was reported Watson would be departing the company to pursue ventures outside of wrestling.